Fans near and far show up to Richmond Raceway, despite the heat

 For Kyle and Kerrigan Quinn, tickets to Richmond Raceway were a Christmas gift.

 Katie Quinn got tickets for Kyle and Kerrigan, all from Pittsburgh.
-The group decided to make the trip to Richmond rain or shine as longtime NASCAR fans and so excited to see what the track had to offer.
+The group decided to make the trip to Virginia rain or shine as longtime NASCAR fans.
+They were excited to see what the track had to offer.

 “We’ve never been to a race before,” Kyle Quinn said.
 “This is beautiful.”